 - Repeat on the remaining hooves.

 Cleaning hooves is an important part of basic horse and mule manship.
-You should clean (or pick) a horse’s hooves before and after riding to avoid bruising from rocks or debris.
+You should clean a horse’s hoof before and after riding to avoid bruising from rocks or debris.
 Additionally, regular cleaning and inspecting of the hooves can also help you identify any problems, such as thrush or loose shoes; if you do notice an issue, consult with your farrier or vet to determine the proper steps to take to remedy the issue.

 If you have an issue that I didn’t cover, or need further explanation on anything in this post, just leave a comment!